Gravity to Gravity Conversion

 How do you convert gravity to gravity?

-To convert gravity to gravity, multiply the number of gravity by 1, since one gravity equals 1 gravity.
+To convert gravity to gravity, multiply the number of gravity by 1 as one gravity equals 1 gravity.

 How many gravity are in one gravity?